plr108-zz/web-perf/README.md

 * Using global variables and [this array approach presented by Matt Prather](https://gist.github.com/prather-mcs/05526bb379f845ee2ba1) to  simplify the pizza animation calculations in updatePositions() as much as possible.

 * Using the transform property to animate the pizzas since it has a small performance cost according to [csstriggers.com](http://csstriggers.com/).

+####The following npm packages were used in this project.

+*  [gulp](https://www.npmjs.com/package/gulp): The stream building system.
+Please see gulpfile.js for examples of the gulp was used to execute the various npm resources used as a part of completing this project.
+(
+* [gulp-imagemin](https://www.npmjs.com/package/gulp-imagemin): used to compress images

+* [gulp-image-resize](https://www.npmjs.com/package/gulp-image-resize): used to resize images

+* [gulp-minifier](https://github.com/webyom/gulp-minifier): used to minify CSS and JavaScript files